localstack/docs/content/en/references/lambda-provider-v2.md

 **Runtime restart after each code change:**
 The runtime inside the container is restarted after every code change.
-Therefore, the handler function re-executes any initialization code *outside* after every code change.
+During the runtime restart, the handler function re-executes any initialization code *outside* your handler function.
-However, the container itself does not restart.
+The container itself is not restarted.
 Therefore, filesystem changes persist between code changes for invocations dispatched to the same container.

 **File sharing permissions with Docker Desktop on macOS:**